Ashlalala/aajonusnet/md/About.md

 - 100% Free & On-device search

-- No cloud, No trackers, No APIs
+- No ads, No trackers, No third parties

 - Copyright Takedown Requests (DMCA) are ignored